What Is a Shopper Profile: 8 Types of Shoppers

 6. The Indecisive Patron

-Ultimately, I learned that the best way to appeal to the indecisive shopper was to be hyper-attentive so that I could calm any hesitations and answer any questions before they got into their own heads.
+Ultimately, I learned that being hyper-attentive is the best way to appeal to indecisive shoppers so that I could calm any hesitations and answer any questions before they got into their own heads.

 The Indecisive Patron’s Needs

-What the indecisive shopper needs is someone or something to boost their confidence.
+The indecisive shopper needs someone or something to boost their confidence and make them secure in their purchase.
 Anything that you can do to make the indecisive shopper feel more assured of their selection and give them a slight push to make a purchase will help calm their hesitation.

 How to Market to the Indecisive Patron

-When working with indecisive shoppers, retailers need to serve as quasi-personal shoppers or shopping guides for these customers.
+When working with indecisive shoppers, retailers should serve as quasi-personal shoppers or shopping guides.
 Indecisive shoppers have high purchase intent; they just do not know the right product yet.
 Having top-notch customer service associates is crucial for appealing to indecisive shoppers and securing a sale.

 When working with indecisive shoppers, retailers should: